-- (a) "Afternoon Shift" means any rostered shift, which commences on or after 12.00 noon and finishes after 6.00pm on weekdays. - (b) "Night shift" means: - (i) any rostered shift, which commences on or after 8.30pm and before 4.00am for Enrolled Nurses or AINs;

-- (ii) any rostered shift completed between the hours of 6.00pm and 7.30am on a weekday for Health Workers. - (c) "Saturday shift" means ordinary hours worked between midnight on Friday and midnight on the following Saturday. - (d) "Sunday shift" means ordinary hours worked between midnight on Saturday and midnight on the following Sunday. - 27.3 The afternoon shift allowance will not apply to an employee who on any day commences their ordinary hours of work after 12.00 noon and completes those hours before 6.00pm. - 27.4 In addition to the ordinary rate of wage prescribed in this Agreement the following will apply: - (a) A loading of 15% per hour or pro rata for part thereof will be paid to an employee rostered on Afternoon Shift for each hour worked. - (b) A loading of 35% per hour or pro rata for part thereof will be paid to an employee rostered on Night Shift for each hour worked. - (c) A loading of 50% per hour or pro rata for part thereof will be paid to an employee rostered to work on Saturday Shift for each hour worked. - (d) A loading of 75% per hour or pro rata for part thereof will be paid to an employee rostered to work on Sunday Shift for each hour worked. - 27.5 The rates prescribed in subclauses 27.4 (a), and 27.4 (b) will be in substitution for and not cumulative on the rates prescribed in subclauses 27.4 (c), and 27.4 (d). - 27.6 Enrolled Nurses and Assistants in Nursing
+- (a) "Afternoon Shift" means any rostered shift, which commences on or after 12.00 noon and finishes after 6.00pm on weekdays. - (b) "Night shift" means: - (i) any rostered shift, which commences on or after 8.30pm and before 4.00am for Enrolled Nurses or AINs; - (ii) any rostered shift completed between the hours of 6.00pm and 7.30am on a weekday for Health Workers. - (c) "Saturday shift" means ordinary hours worked between midnight on Friday and midnight on the following Saturday. - (d) "Sunday shift" means ordinary hours worked between midnight on Saturday and midnight on the following Sunday. - 27.3 The afternoon shift allowance will not apply to an Employee who on any day commences their ordinary hours of work after 12.00 noon and completes those hours before 6.00pm. - 27.4 In addition to the ordinary rate of wage prescribed in this Agreement the following will apply: - (a) A loading of 15% per hour or pro rata for part thereof will be paid to an Employee rostered on Afternoon Shift for each hour worked. - (b) A loading of 35% per hour or pro rata for part thereof will be paid to an Employee rostered on Night Shift for each hour worked. - (c) A loading of 50% per hour or pro rata for part thereof will be paid to an Employee rostered to work on Saturday Shift for each hour worked. - (d) A loading of 75% per hour or pro rata for part thereof will be paid to an Employee rostered to work on Sunday Shift for each hour worked. - 27.5 The rates prescribed in subclauses 27.4(a), and 27.4(b) will be in substitution for and not cumulative on the rates prescribed in subclauses 27.4(c), and 27.4(d).

-Where an employee works a broken shift each portion of that shift will be considered a separate shift for the purpose of this clause.
+If, for any reason, an Employee works a broken shift each portion of that shift will be considered a separate shift for the purpose of this clause.
 Provided that a shift broken by a meal break of one hour or less will not constitute a broken shift.
+Notwithstanding the provisions of this subclause, no employee will be required to work a broken shift, as per subclause 20.6.

-- 27.7 Where the ordinary hours of work span 12 midnight on a Friday night or Sunday night the additional payments for shift work and work during the weekend will be made by calculating for each part of the shift according to the rate applicable for the additional payment for shift work and work during the weekend as the case may be. - 27.8 Notwithstanding subclause 27.7, an employee who commences work prior to 12 midnight on a Sunday and continues to work after midnight will continue to receive the 75% loading on ordinary hours worked up to 7.30 am on the following Monday.
-The provisions of this clause do not apply where the following Monday is a Public Holiday pursuant to Clause 41 Public Holidays. - 27.9 The provisions of this clause will not apply to enrolled community nurses or enrolled community school nurses. - 27.10 Health Workers
+- 27.7 Where the ordinary hours of work span 12 midnight on a Friday night or Sunday night the additional payments for shift work and work during the weekend will be made by calculating for each part of the shift according to the rate applicable for the additional payment for shift work and work during the weekend as the case may be. - 27.8 Notwithstanding subclause 27.7, an Employee who commences work prior to 12 midnight on a Sunday and continues to work after midnight will continue to receive the 75% loading on ordinary hours worked up to 7.30 am on the following Monday.
+The provisions of this clause do not apply where the following Monday is a Public Holiday pursuant to Clause 42 Public Holidays. - 27.9 The provisions of this clause will not apply to enrolled community nurses or enrolled community school nurses.